 Sneak Peak of Book 2: Design Perspectives

-EMBRACING DIFFERENT DESIGN PERSPECTIVES
+Embracing Different Design Perspectives

-In Book 1: The Role of a Great Game Designer I defined Game Design, discussed the Design Process, and talked about the Core Skills Game Designers need.
+In Book 1: The Role of a Great Game Designer, I defined game design, discussed the design process, and talked about the core skills game designers need.
 But I didn’t go too deep into how to turn ideas into designs.
-More specifically, I haven’t discussed how designers should approach their fantasy, mechanics, systems, or player goals in order to create captivating designs.
-I’ve mentioned that every design is a problem to solve but not the perspective one should take when designing the creative solution.
+More specifically, I haven’t yet discussed how designers should approach their fantasy, mechanics, systems, or player goals in order to create captivating designs.
+I’ve mentioned that every design is a problem to solve but have not yet covered the perspective one should take when designing the creative solution.

 I haven’t discussed this for one main reason:

-Informing someone how to go about creative thinking is counter-intuitive to creativity and can stifle unique perspectives.
+Informing someone how to go about creative thinking is counterintuitive to creativity and can stifle unique perspectives.

 Anyone who says that you should consider design from a specific perspective is really just expressing how it works for them.
-They are telling you the questions you need to ask and how you should go about answering them.
 But will that work for you?
 If you force yourself to think their way, you are suppressing your own creativity and reducing the impact your perspective could have on the design.

-During my career I’ve seen different games from one publisher come out feeling the same because the publisher mandated how designers should approach the creative process of design.
+During my career, I’ve seen different games from one publisher come out feeling the same because the publisher mandated how designers should approach the creative process of design.
 The positive effect was that all designers and developers shared a common vocabulary when discussing design and could more easily work through problems together.
-But always remember that creative environments require both conflict and harmony.
-By mandating specific perspectives, conflict was reduced but each game, even when made by different studios, started to showcase the same systems and gameplay loops despite having different fantasies and genres.
+But creative environments require both conflict and harmony.
+By mandating specific perspectives, conflict was reduced, but each game, even when made by different studios, started to showcase the same systems and gameplay loops despite having different fantasies and genres.
 At the same time, we saw other companies take our formulas to new heights by applying a different perspective to them.

 The goal of every creative venture should be to foster creative diversity and not stifle it.
 We need to embrace how differently everyone thinks and not create processes that require one way of creative thinking.